Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): Add a new mouse cursor for when the user press the shift key (before moving the mouse)
 - NEW FEATURE (Alban): Add a "Properties..." menu item in the contextual menu to edit the texts and rulers
 - NEW FEATURE (Alban): Add some settings to edit the two Hull colors and thickness (brick and other) in the Preference window (Appearance tab)
+- NEW FEATURE (Matthias): Add the 2 studs snapping.
 - BUGFIX (Ludo): If we write an empty description in a part xml file (without language tags, just <Description></Description>) the the connection points of the parts disappears.
 - BUGFIX (Alban): Fix a crash when saving in the library a group of parts without connection points.
 - BUGFIX (Alban): Fix a crash when duplicating parts very quickly with the ALT key (crash due to delay with the clipboard)